-PM2.5, PM10 and TSP emission factors were taken from Table 3.5 of the EMEP/EEA Guidebook (EEA, 2023), using the default emission factors of the Tier 1 methodology.
-Particulate matter emissions from rabbit are not reported, because there no emission factor provided in the EMEP/EEA Guidebook (EEA, 2023).
+PM{2.5}, PM10 and TSP emission factors were taken from Table 3.5 of the EMEP/EEA Guidebook (EEA, 2023), using the default emission factors of the Tier 1 methodology.
+Particulate matter emissions from rabbit are not reported, because there is no emission factor provided in the EMEP/EEA Guidebook (EEA, 2023).

 After a small, temporary increase in the early 2000s, PM emissions (given in TSP are shown in Figure 5.5) declined after 2004 due to a reduction in the number of animals in the transition period following EU accession.
 Thereafter, emissions stagnated and then decreased to a lesser extent in recent years and to a greater extent in 2020.
 The most important source of PM emissions in Hungary is poultry husbandry, therefore the reduction in animal numbers due to avian influenza pandemic in 2020 contributed significantly to the decrease in emissions.
-Then in 2022 there is a small increase compared to 2021.
+In 2021, emissions increased slightly, but then in 2022 and 2023 there are moderate decreases compared to 2021 due to the minor decrease in poultry and swine population.

-Figure 5.5 TSP emissions from manure management 1990-2022
+Figure 5.5 TSP emissions from manure management 1990-2023